• Skip to primary navigation

 Cloud Types

-The World Meteorological Organisation’s International Cloud Atlas reports there to be a whopping 100 types of clouds.
-While this is a staggering number full of variation, each cloud can generally be divided into one of the ten basic types according to factors such as its shape, height and position in the sky.
+The World Meteorological Organisation’s International Cloud Atlas reports 100 types of clouds.
+While this is a staggering number full of variation, each cloud can generally be divided into one of the ten basic types according to its shape, height and position in the sky.
 These types include:

 Stratus